abbhhhiiiii/News-App/README.md

 ## 📌 Overview

-This is a responsive and modern **React.js News App** that displays the latest news articles using a public news API.
-Users can search for news by keywords and view article details like title, source, date, and image.
-The app is fast, user-friendly, and fully responsive.
+This News App is built using React.js and integrates the NewsAPI to fetch real-time news articles.
+It features multiple categories like Business, Entertainment, Sports, Technology, Health, and more, allowing users to browse top headlines easily.
+Users can search for news by country using a custom search bar instead of a dropdown menu.
+The app implements pagination, responsive design with Bootstrap, and a clean, professional UI for better readability.
+It offers dynamic routing with React Router to ensure seamless navigation between different news categories.

 ---

 ## 🛠️ Tech Stack

 * **Frontend Framework:** React.js
-* **Styling:** CSS / Tailwind CSS / Bootstrap (based on your setup)
+* **Styling:** CSS / Bootstrap
 * **API:** News API (e.g., [newsapi.org](https://newsapi.org))
 * **Deployment:** Vercel